Polynomial equations

 $$ \frac{1}{2x} + 3 = \frac{15}{2} $$

-Here, the variable x is in the denominator - so it’s not whole.
+Here, the variable x appears in the denominator, so the equation is not polynomial.

 Example 3